Home > Become a Notary > How to Become a Utah Notary

 Do I need to order a notary stamp in Utah?

 Yes.
-The Utah notary statute requires all notaries public to use an official seal to authenticate all their official acts.
-Section 16 of the Utah Code Annotated provides the legal specifications regarding the layout and the information required on all official seals.
+The Utah notary statute requires all notaries public to use a notary official seal to authenticate all their official acts.
+Utah Code Annotated 46-1-16 provides the legal specifications regarding the layout and the information required on a notary official seal.

-The official seal must have a rectangular border no larger than one inch by two-and-a-half inches surrounding the required words and official seal.
+• Have a rectangular border no larger than one inch by two and a half inches surrounding the required words and official seal.

-A Utah notary may use a notary seal embosser that is not photographically reproducible in addition to, but not in place of, the photographically reproducible official seal required in UAC §46-1-16.
+Note: A Utah notary may use a notary seal embosser that is not photographically reproducible in addition to, but not in place of, the photographically reproducible official seal required in UCA 46-1-16.

 How much can a Utah notary public charge for performing notarial acts?

-Utah notary fees are set by state notary statute UCA §46-1-12.
-The maximum allowable fees that a Utah notary can charge for various notarial acts are as follows:
+Utah notary fees are set by state notary statute UCA 46-1-12.

-• Oaths or affirmations without a signature: $10 per person
+• For an oath or affirmation without a signature, $10 per person

-A notary public may charge a travel fee, which cannot exceed the approved federal mileage rate, when traveling to perform a notarial act, if:
+• A notary may charge a travel fee, not to exceed the approved federal mileage rate, when traveling to perform a notarial act if:

-1. The notary explains to the person requesting the notarial act that the travel fee is separate from the notarial fee.
+(a) the notary explains to the person requesting the notarial act that the travel fee is separate from the notarial fee in UCA 46-1-12(1) and is neither specified nor mandated by law; and

 Is a notary journal required in Utah?